 Through AP exams, a qualifying score can earn college credit or advanced placement for students at most of the nation's colleges and universities.
 Your high school has AP art, English, math, social studies, music, world language, and science.
-The tests are given at your high school in May; students must register in the fall for testing.
+The tests are given at your high school in April and May; students must register in February for testing.